Vaishnavi0804/human-activity-recognition-with-deep-learning-multi-class-time-series-classification/README.md

 ### Proposed Methodology

 For the purpose of activity recognition using the accelerometer data of subjects, we will primarily be testing multi-class time series classification algorithms.
 We will be testing out convolutional neural networks (specifically 1D CNNs) and recurrent neural networks (specifically LSTMs).
-Additionally, hybrid approaches will also be tested (CNN_LSTM and convLSTM).
-The results of these models will be compared to single point classification approaches (SVM and ensemble random forests).
+Additionally, Bi Directional LSTM will also be tested.
+The results of these models will be compared to single point classification approaches (KNN and ensemble random forests).
 For the purpose of this experiment, these fixed-point classifiers will also be created to validate on the results on the same data that is prepared for the time series classification models.

 ### Evaluation Metrics